GlobalNamesArchitecture/gnrd/README.md

 [![CodePolice][qc_img]][qc]
 [![Dependency Status][gems_img]][gems]

-GNRD finds scientific names in texts, pdf files, images, web-pages
+GNRD is a [web-application][gnrd].
+It finds scientific names in texts, PDF files, images, web-pages, MS Word and MS Excel documents.
+[RESTful API][api] allows to search for scientific names using scripts.

 Install
 -------

-There are quite a few moving parts in the system -- Tesseract or OCR, Libre Office to read various file formats, Postgresql for data, Redis for asyncronous execution of commands, NetiNeti and TaxonFinder for name-finding etc. We recommend to install Docker to simplify setup of the system dramatically.
+There are quite a few moving parts in the system -- Tesseract for OCR, Libre Office to read various file formats, Postgresql for data, Redis for asyncronous execution of commands, NetiNeti and TaxonFinder for name-finding etc. We recommend to install Docker and Docker Compose to dramatically simplify the installation process.

 You can follow .travis.yml file to see necessary components for the system on a Debian-based GNU/Linux distribution.
 You can see docker-compose file to get